nexushubs/zaml-lang/docs/spec.md

 ## 2. Design Principle

-* EAML should directly based on plain text of natural language, that is to say, a plain text without any additional marker or sign is valid EAML.
+* ZAML should directly based on plain text of natural language, that is to say, a plain text without any additional marker or sign is valid ZAML.
-* EAML could contains some of Markdown markers for formatting, as long as there are no conflicts with EAML.
+* ZAML could contains some of Markdown markers for formatting, as long as there are no conflicts with ZAML.
-* EAML could contains one or more section for defining structured data, e.g. key => value pair, enumeration, reference map, attachment list.
+* ZAML could contains one or more section for defining structured data, e.g. key => value pair, enumeration, reference map, attachment list.
-* EAML should be human readable, additional markers should not deeply affect reading.
+* ZAML should be human readable, additional markers should not deeply affect reading.
-* EAML contains text markers, a marker is consists of it's text, and additional properties.
+* ZAML contains text markers, a marker is consists of it's text, and additional properties.
 A marker could be:
   * Article, section scope properties.
   * Naming entities.
   * Article citation from knowledge database with original reference.
   * User uploaded document attachment as reference.
-* EAML should be easily converted to:
+* ZAML should be easily converted to:
   * Plain text of natural language.
   * JSON serializable data structure, used for later processing by computer program.
-* EAML should be extensible for holding more type of information in the future.
+* ZAML should be extensible for holding more type of information in the future.
-* EAML syntax should be as simple, as short, as clear as it could be.
+* ZAML syntax should be as simple, as short, as clear as it could be.
 * If characters used by markers appears in natural language, it should be escaped.

 ## 3. Language